anwarmamat/cmsc330spring20/project1/README.md

 Be sure to follow the project description exactly!
 Your solution will be graded automatically, so any deviation from the specification will result in lost points.

 You can submit your `maze.rb` file directly to the [gradescope server][gradescope server].

-![Where to find the web submission link][web submit link]
-Then, use the submit dialog to submit your `maze.rb` file directly.
+Use the submit dialog to submit your `maze.rb` file directly.
-![Where to upload the file][web upload example]
 Select your file using the "Browse" button, then press the "Submit project!" button.
 You **do not** need to put it in a zip file.

 No matter how you choose to submit your project, make sure that your submission is received by checking the results after submitting.